PhilipYip1988/python-tutorials/016_operating_system_module/readme.md

 ## Text Files

-A text file can be created in the same folder as the Interactive Python Ntoebook File:
+A text file can be created in the same folder as the Interactive Python Notebook File:

 ![img_001](./images/img_001.png)